DukeTip-Webapps-Trinity-2/final-project-thefluffaduffs/readme.txt

 -Questioned if certain things were necessary because WHY DID IT NEED A FIREWORKS GALLERY PAGE?
 SERIOUSLY ( side note from Ahmet: bc why not and also it appeals the customer with them pretty pics)
 -Was the general host for the project
 -Put too many random things under his name in the ReadMe file ( another side note: that's true.)
+-DID THE FREAKING JAVASCRIPT LIKE HOLY FRICK

 Hannah:
-Did the 'Dining' page
+Did the 'Dining' page👌
-Did the 'noRealBuy' page
+Did the 'noRealBuy' page👌
-Organized scripts and meta tags, essentials and basic layouts for the pages helped ahmet with the attraction names as well as descriptions for them helped shane with attraction cards memes. 👌👌👌
+Organized scripts and meta tags, essentials and basic layouts for the pages👌 helped ahmet with the attraction names as well as descriptions for them👌 helped shane with attraction cards 👌 gucci teacups. 👌 made the secret rick-rolls👌 wasted.html 👌
+                                                        👌

-Connor:
+Connor: ...👌
 made the home page carousel,
 resized most images,
 added templates for navbar,
-added templates for bootsrap 4, helped with cards, helped with about us, found some images, helped center headers and did most margins, helped with some of descriptions for attractions
+added templates for bootstrap 4, helped with cards, helped with about us, found some images, helped center headers and did most margins, helped with some of descriptions for attractions, made the footer, helped with direction page
 <!-- ??? why is there so many random things that didnt happen in Shane's section -->

 Ahmet:
-- Did almost all on the cards on the home page.
+- Did almost all on the cards on the home page.👌 -Found most pictures👌
--Found most pictures
--Did almost all of the *About* page
+-Did some of the *About* page(wrote 2of the 3 paragraphs and found pic)👌 -Did a lot of the attractions page.(Made up most names.
+Found several 0of the pics.
+Helped with the descriptions.)👌 -Edited some thing👌
+-👌

-(To be honest, several of the things on Shane's readme part were something the entire group did) lmao ^^^^^
+(To be honest, several of the things on Shane's readme part were something the entire group did)👌